enormandeau/stacks_workflow/README.md

 ecology, 22(11), 3124–3140.
 doi:10.1111/mec.12354](http://onlinelibrary.wiley.com/doi/10.1111/mec.12354/abstract)

-also very useful paper to read before attempting to run stacks:
+Also very useful paper to read before attempting to run stacks:

 [mastretta yanes a, arrigo n, alvarez n et al. (2014) rad sequencing, genotyping error estimation and de novo assembly optimization for population genetic inference. molecular ecology resources, n/a–n/a.](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12291/abstract;jsessionid=a32722e1462a2a2714ee53a6fd4c7194.f04t04)

-## overview of the steps
+## Overview of the steps

-1. install stacks_workflow and stacks with its dependencies
+1. Install stacks_workflow and STACKS with its dependencies
-1. download your raw data files (illumina lanes or ion proton chips)
+1. Download your raw data files (illumina lanes or ion proton chips)
-1. clean the reads and assess their quality
+1. Clean the reads and assess their quality
-1. extract individual data with process_radtags
+1. Extract individual data with process_radtags
-1. rename the sample files
+1. Rename the sample files
-1. align reads to a reference genome (optional)
+1. Align reads to a reference genome (optional)
-1. stacks pipeline
+1. Stacks pipeline
-1. filtering the results
+1. Filtering the results
-1. further analyses
+1. Further analyses

-## where to find this manual
+## Where to find this manual

-to read a html version of this file, simply go to the github home page for [stacks_workflow](https://github.com/enormandeau/stacks_workflow)
+To read a html version of this file, simply go to the github home page for [stacks_workflow](https://github.com/enormandeau/stacks_workflow)

-## installing stacks_workflow
+## Installing stacks_workflow

-### download and install the most recent version of this workflow
+### Download and install the most recent version of this workflow

-#### from the terminal
+#### From the terminal

 ```bash
 cd ~/desktop